 By optimizing for mobile, you’re making it easier for your donors to pull up your website and follow the donor journey.
 Most website-building platforms like Squarespace and WordPress automatically optimize their templates for mobile use.
 If your platform isn’t optimized for mobile, figure out what you need to do—hire a developer, switch website platforms—to ensure it will be in the immediate future.

 Once donors are on your site, you need to take the guesswork out of the process for them.
-Have clear calls-to-action on the website, including links to your Donate page and buttons in the menu bar and throughout your site.
+Have clear calls-to-action on the website, including links to your donation page and donation buttons in the menu bar and throughout your site.
 The donor shouldn’t have to search for where they can go to support your organization so make sure these are as visible, repetitive, and easy to understand as you can.

 Nonprofits Source also sheds light on how important it is to give your donors the option to become a monthly or recurring donor.
 According to the organization, donors who set up recurring donations “give 42% more annually, compared to one-time donations.”

-In 2019, it’s not enough to have text on a webpage.
+It’s not enough to have text on a webpage.
 Viewers are looking for images and video content as well—anything that quickly helps them understand your organization and the impact it has on the population or issue area it serves.

 How are you maximizing storytelling opportunities on your current website?
 Are they siloed on one page or spread throughout the website where the donor is constantly reminded of the important work you’re doing?
 Are the stories compelling?
 Are the forms varied and engaging?
 If you haven’t already, consider how you can make the most of the testimonials, impact statements, and success stories you have on hand.